Relations between China and Japan

 When Chinese regional power reached a highpoint in the Tang dynasty, Japan sent embassies to China and adopted the Chinese Confucian administrative system, although it never became a vassal state like Korea and Vietnam.
 A Buddhist scholar Jianzhen 鑒真 went to Japan in 754 with many scriptures.
-He founded the temple Tōshōdai-ji which stands to this day.
+He founded the temple Tōshōdai-ji which still stands today.
 There have been occasions where China attempted to conquer Japan.
 After the Mongol dynasty overwhelmed the Song dynasty China, Kublai Khan launched an invasion of Japan in 1274.
 They were defeated by the violent storms at seas and also staunch Japanese defense.
 The event was repeated in 1281 when a typhoon drowned thousands of Mongol troops, the term ‘Kamikaze ➚’ (Divine Wind) comes from this incident.
 Plans for a third invasion in 1285 were abandoned probably on the basis of the crippling costs involved.
 The plan has its echo in the attempted Spanish Armada ➚ invasion of Britain in 1588.

 In the Ming dynasty 1550-1570 attacks from Japanese pirates along the south-eastern coast caused widespread destruction, with the cities of Hangzhou and Ningbo set to the torch.
 When Japan invaded Korea in 1593, China stepped in to defend Korea ➚ and repulse the Japanese attack.